This contemporary four-year Bachelor of Early Childhood Teaching degree prepares pre-service teachers to teach children from birth to 12 years.

 Literacy and Numeracy Test for Initial Teacher Education (LANTITE)

-All students wishing to graduate with a teaching qualification will be required by the Federal Government to successfully complete the LANTITE by the end of Year 3 of the course.
+All pre-service teachers wishing to graduate with a teaching qualification will be required by the Federal Government to successfully complete the LANTITE in order to qualify for graduation.
 View further information about this test here.

-The test has been introduced to assess those aspects of initial teacher education students' personal literacy and numeracy skills that can be measured through an online assessment tool.
+The test has been introduced to assess those aspects ofpre-service teachers' personal literacy and numeracy skills that can be measured through an online assessment tool.

 Eligibility to progress to Year 4:

-To be eligible to graduate with the BECT teaching qualification, all BECT students are required to meet the Federal Government requirement of successfully completing the LANTITE, prior to graduation.
-To meet this requirement, all BECT students are required to successfully complete the LANTITE by the end of Year 3 of the BECT course in order to be eligible to progress to Year 4 of the program.
+To be eligible to graduate with the Bachelor of Early Childhood Teaching degree, pre-service teachers are required to meet the Federal Government requirement of successfully completing the LANTITE, prior to graduation.
+To meet this requirement, all BECT pre-service teachers are required to successfully complete the LANTITE by the end of Year 3 of the BECT course in order to be eligible to progress to Year 4 of the program.